nicholas-barboutis/partners_igia_microservice_template/NUGET_README.md

 To run in standalone mode set this value STANDALONE.
 If not set to standalone it will run in Default mode.
 The port to listen for http traffic.

+**EUREKA__CLIENT__SERVICEURL**
+*Converts to required spring variable: spring:client:serviceUrl:defaultZone*.
+The url to the Eureka server.
+The url format includes the username and password used to connect to the eureka server.
+For example when running the default jHipster register <http://admin:admin@localhost:8761/config>

+**EUREKA__INSTANCE__PORT**
+*Converts to required spring variable: spring:instance:port*.
+The port to listen for http traffic.

 **SPRING__CLOUD__CONFIG__URI**
 *Converts to required spring variable: spring:cloud:config:uri*.
 The url to the Spring Cloud Config Server using the format.
 The format of the url includes the username and password used to connect to the config server.
 For example when running the default jHipster registry <http://admin:admin@localhost:8761/config>